 The maple syrup, palm oil and carob create a rich, decadent ganache.

 This recipe is pretty fun and super versatile!
 After whipping the ingredients together, you might get a little excited!

-Next week I’ll publish my easy, incredible and delicious AIP Chocolate Cake and Cupcakes recipe!
+Try it on my incredible and delicious AIP Chocolate Cake and Cupcakes recipe!
 THAT’s where you’ll want to start with this recipe.
 Together, the duo makes a special dessert for birthdays and special celebrations.
 My boys and husband have LOVED eating many cakes and cupcakes as I’ve repeatedly made this recipe.
 TOTAL satisfaction. 🙂

 But, AIP Chocolate Ganache (in the meantime) is also WONDERFUL on and in everything fruit or bread.
 Try these ideas that we love: